ArunaBisht/Covid_Impact_Market_Environments_Product/README.md

 ## Usage

-After collecting, cleaning, and manipulating the data, you'll be able to visualize it in order to come up with a proper analysis.
-Example images provided below.
+After collecting, cleaning, and manipulating the data, we used jupuyter lab to plot the critical parameters eg. population affecting demand & supply of real estate and hence the prices .
+Examples of  images provided below.

 ![](Images/viz_1.png)
 ![](Images/viz_2.png)